shanmugamshnker/aws-drs-failback-client-azure-gcp/README.md

-This package includes a shell script to convert the AWS Elastic Disaster Recovery (AWS DRS) provided failback client to a bootable disk that can be attached to a Compute Engine (VM) on Google Cloud Platform (GCP).
-This VM can later be used to initiate the failback process from GCP to AWS as part of a Disaster Recovery exercise.
+This package includes a shell script to convert the AWS Elastic Disaster Recovery (AWS DRS) provided failback client to a bootable disk that can be attached to a Compute Engine (VM) on Google Cloud Platform (GCP) or Azure.
+This VM can later be used to initiate the failback process from GCP/Azure to AWS as part of a Disaster Recovery exercise.

 ## Description